Summer Holiday ideas and contacts for students at Farlingaye & Woodbridge schools and their families

 - 15 to 18 – £30 prize for the winner, £15 for the runner up

-All winners and runners-up will also receive a year’s free Family membership of the River Deben Association.
+All winners and runners-up will also receive a year’s free Household Membership of the River Deben Association.

 The panel of judges will make their decision by 15th September and winners will be notified using the contact details they supply.

 By submitting your photo, you give the River Deben Association consent to use the photo for its own purposes, including publishing on its website and in its magazine.